nemesis011/remove-bg-api/README.md

 '
 ```

-Which should result in response similar to the following (removed `input` content for brevity):
+Which should result in response similar to the following:

 ```json
 {